async-aws/aws/docs/features/async.md

 their result.
 The result that is downloaded first will be printed first.
 The order the requests are created do not matter.

-The `Result::multiplex` function will iterate over provided results, and yield the the response as soon as it has been resolved.
+The `Result::wait` function will iterate over provided results, and yield the the response as soon as it has been resolved.

 The function has a `?float $timeout = null` argument.
 If the timeout is set to